-Introduction: Entrepreneur and Entrepreneurship; Description of an Entrepreneur; Traits of an Entrepreneur; evolution of Entrepreneurship; functions of an Entrepreneur; Entrepreneurial mindset; entrepreneurial Motivation; entrepreneurial competencies: Entrepreneurial process: types entrepreneurship; role of entrepreneurship in the economic development.
+Introduction: Entrepreneur and Entrepreneurship; Description of an Entrepreneur; Traits of an Entrepreneur; evolution of Entrepreneurship; functions of an Entrepreneur; Entrepreneurial mindset; Entrepreneurial Motivation; entrepreneurial process; entrepreneurial competencies; types of entrepreneurship; role of entrepreneurship in the economic development.

 - identify the traits and functions of entrepreneur(L2). - recognize entrepreneurial process and entrepreneurial competencies(L3). - demonstrate the role of entrepreneurship in the economic development(L4).